Trump Denies Changing His Position on Border Wall

 Democrats have said they will not support a government spending plan that does not address the fate of the young immigrants, known as Dreamers, who could face deportation as soon as March.

-Trump’s morning Twitter posts and his anger with Kelly about his chief of staff’s remarks to lawmakers come after weeks of the president fielding complaints from allies and staff members about Kelly’s restrictive influence.
+Trump’s morning Twitter posts and his anger with Kelly about his chief of staff’s remarks to lawmakers come after weeks of the president fielding complaints from allies and staff members about the Kelly’s restrictive influence.
 Trump has heard repeatedly that Kelly is trying to isolate him, and that senior aides to the president are frustrated that they cannot speak directly to Trump and must go through a filter.

 People have warned the president that he faces a massive staff exodus among senior officials, in part as a result of the working environment that Kelly has created.